Sélestat: Since 1815

 Industry appeared very early in Sélestat.
 The town had already several factories at the beginning of the 19th century: a tilery, a sawmill, 12 tanneries and 11 mills.
 Sélestat quickly became specialised in wire gauze making but it never became a large industrial centre, remaining a small town with limited influence.
 The completion of the Strasbourg-Basel railway (1840), one of the first to be built in France, did not lead to significant urban development.
 The town walls that still encircled the town were a significant factor in its economic and demographic stagnation.
 After the Franco-Prussian War of 1870, Alsace and a part of Lorraine were annexed by the new German Empire.
 The German authorities demolished the city walls in 1874 and built new spacious neighbourhoods around the old town, as they did in Strasbourg and Metz.

 Sélestat became French again after the First World War, during which almost a thousand inhabitants died.
-It was part of the Third Reich during the Second World War.
+Following the Battle of France of the Second World War, it was annexed by Nazi Germany.
 Its liberation took three months and ended in February 1945.
-The town is a recipient of the War Cross 1914–1918 and War Cross 1939–1945.
+The town is a recipient of the Croix de guerre of 1914–1918 and 1939–1945.
 Sélestat has experienced steady demographic and economic growth since 1945.
 Its population almost doubled between 1946 and 1999 and two industrial parks were built to accommodate new large factories.
 The service industry has enriched the town's economy since the 1970s with a large number of small businesses.

 South of the town, at 48°15′4″N 7°25′28″E, a large broadcasting facility was used for transmitting on 1161 kHz and 1278 kHz in the medium-wave range.
 It was opened in 1948 and ceased to emit on 1 January 2016.